GunioRobot/athenry/index.markdown

 About
 ----
->Athenry uses the system configuration files that you supply, to build a custom installable tarball, or chroot to the freshly rolled install of your distribution.
+>Athenry uses the system configuration files that you supply, to build a custom installable tarball, or chroot.

 * For me information please refer to the [about](http://gregf.github.com/athenry/about/) page.